Abdul Aziz Pasha: Assassination of Sheikh Mujibur Rahman

-On 8 November 1998 Pasha, along with 15 other defendants, was sentenced to death for his role in the assassination of Sheikh Mujibur Rahman.
+On 8 November 1998, Pasha, along with 15 other defendants, was sentenced to death for his role in the assassination of Sheikh Mujibur Rahman.
 On 14 December 2000, the Bangladesh High Court confirmed his death sentence.

 Death

 Pasha died on 2 June 2001 in Zimbabwe.

 Pension

-The Awami League government which came to power in 1996 dismissed him from government service.
-When Bangladesh Nationalist Party came to power in 2001 they changed the government decision to show that he retired from service.
+The Awami League government, which came to power in 1996, dismissed him from government service.
+When the Bangladesh Nationalist Party came to power in 2001, they changed the government decision to show that he retired from service.
 This entitled his widow, Mahfuza Pasha, to his government pension.

 Legacy

-After the assassination of President Sheikh Mujibur Rahman, Pasha purchased the house of Jitendra Lal Basu in Sreebari, Ghior upazila, Manikganj.
+After the assassination of President Sheikh Mujibur Rahman, Pasha purchased the house of Jitendra Lal Basu in Sreebari, Ghior Upazila, Manikganj.
 His house was seized by police in 1997 when an arrest warrant was issued for him.
 His house was bought by his brother in 2001 after he died.
-On 31 January 2010 the house was vandalized and burned down by activists of Bangladesh Awami League.
+On 31 January 2010, the house was vandalized and burned down by activists of the Bangladesh Awami League.